leonp84/code-institute-project-4/README.md

 6. I added Config Vars (with their associated values, that I got from env.py in my IDE) for the following key:
 - `SECRET_KEY`
 - `DATABASE_URL`

+`DATABASE_URL` is provided by [neon.tech](https://neon.tech/) when signing up for a free database with them.
+On their console dashboard the necessary instructions for connecting their database to your django project should be followed exactly.
+As part of this process the following commands are needed to install additional libraries:

+`pip3 install dj_databse_url`
+`pip3 install psycopg2-binary`

 7. Back in the Integrated Development Environment, I created a list of requirements by typing pip3 freeze > requirements.txt into the terminal.